RafalKucharskiPK/rafalkucharskipk.github.io/_research/hanna_vasiutina.md

 img: assets/img/person/hanna_vasiutina.jpg
 importance: 2
 category: PostDocs
-bio: I completed her PhD in transportation at Cracow University of Technology.
+bio: I completed my PhD in transportation at Cracow University of Technology.
 During my studies, I participated in the EU project CityChangerCargoBike and conducted a research internship at TU Delft in the Netherlands
 author: Vasiutina
 arXiv:
 github: